 Each FutureScenes trend sheet includes broad implications for businesses in general.
 On page 2, your people can record implications and ideas for your business.

 Other uses?
 Distribute a new FutureScenes sheet weekly.
 You’ll build a forward-thinking culture and give employees “raw material” for exciting innovation.
 Are you conducting secondary market research?
 Don’t just consider what has happened.
 Consider what will happen.

 Fill out the form below for your set of free FutureScenes Trend Sheets.
 You’ll get a zipped file with all 16 sheets in Microsoft Word document form.
 Each sheet is a protected “form” so it will stay intact except for the places employees fill in:

 - the possible impact of this trend on your business (pg.1)

 - possible implications of this trend on your business (pg.2)

 Is your business ready for these trends?

 You may be tempted to “spoon-feed” employees with just those scenarios you think are relevant.
 But future trends have many non-obvious implications no single person can imagine.
-Better to “crowd source” idea generation by exposing employees to a variety of future scenarios.
+Better to “crowd source” idea generation by exposing employees to a variety of future scenarios (using FutureScenes sheets).
 Consider this small sampling of possible upsides and downsides…

 Polymers: You begin developing dedicated 3D-printable polymers for mass customization of medical products.